 Emergency contacts: 190 (police) or 150 (ambulance and fire department)

 Transport and driving: Driving is on the right-hand side of the road.
 Although the Moroccan government has focused on improving its roadways, some roads in Morocco are still in need of repair.
-Otherwise, there are train, bus and taxi networks to ensure that expats can get around in the country.
+There are also buses, taxis and trains available to ensure expats can get around in the country.

 ►Read about the experience of expats living in the country in Expat Experiences in Morocco.